emaicus/emaicus.github.io/index.md

 <img src="/images/cropped_profile_picture.jpg" alt="Evan Maicus" style="width:80%; display: block; margin-left:auto; margin-right:auto;"/>

-My name is Evan Maicus and I recently earned my doctorate in Computer Science from [Rensselaer Polytechnic Institute](https://www.rpi.edu/) under the advisor [Barb Cutler](https://www.cs.rpi.edu/~cutler/).
+My name is Evan Maicus, and I recently earned my doctorate in Computer Science from [Rensselaer Polytechnic Institute](https://www.rpi.edu/) under the advisor [Barb Cutler](https://www.cs.rpi.edu/~cutler/).
 I am a principle contributor to the [Submitty](https://submitty.org/) course management system.
 My research has been in the area of automated code assessment, and in particular on the automated grading of the programming assignments